 Maranatha Health Australia

-Maranatha Health is an Australian-based aid and development agency incorporated as an association in South Australia, overseen by our Board of Directors.
 Maranatha Health is a registered charitable organisation and has established an ATO approved tax-deductible ancillary fund named ‘Maranatha Hospitals Aid and Development Fund Australia’.
-Funds raised in Australia are transferred to Maranatha Health Uganda to resource the project, together with local income.
+Maranatha Health is incorporated as an association in South Australia and is overseen by our Board of Directors.
+Funds raised in Australia are transferred via Global Development Group, to Maranatha Health Uganda, to resource the project together with local income.